Theory of polarization-switchable electrical conductivity anisotropy in nonpolar semiconductors: III. Results and discussion

-\textit{Theory of polarization-switchable ECA.} We start by developing the polarization-dependent Boltzmann transport theory.
+We start by developing the polarization-dependent Boltzmann transport theory.
 Under the approximation of constant relaxation time $\tau$, the longitudinal electrical conductivity (at zero Kelvin), contributed by a polarization-dependent $\epsilon(\mathbf{k},P)$ energy dispersion, is given by~\cite{drude1,drude2,drude3,drude4}

 where $\delta$, $\mu$, $P$, and $\mathbf{k}\equiv k_x \mathbf{x} + k_y \mathbf{y} + k_z \mathbf{z}$~\footnote{We employ the $xyz$ Cartesian coordinate system with $x$, $y$, and $z$ axes being perpendicular to each other.
 As a convention, we use $\mathbf{x}$, $\mathbf{y}$, and $\mathbf{z}$ to denote the unit vectors along $x$, $y$, and $z$ axes, respectively.} denote Dirac's $\delta$ function, chemical potential, electric polarization, and electronic momentum, respectively.
 Writing the electrical conductivity as $\sigma_{\chi,\chi}(P,\mu)$ emphasizes its dependence on electric polarization and chemical potential.